-Figure 4.
+Figure 3.
 Cross-section of fiber optic LED and cable.

-- A11.
-Turn the receiver switch on and turn it clockwise to about the midway position.
-Press the momentary switch on the transmitter and speak into the microphone.
-You should hear your voice from the speaker at the receiver end.
-(If a high-pitched sound is produced by the receiver when pressing the momentary switch, reduce the volume at the receiver.)
-In the space below describe the quality of your voice reproduction at the receiver. - A12.
-Using both channels of a dual-trace oscilloscope, look at the signals at the output of U1 (pin 5) on the transmitter and receiver assemblies.
-Observe the signals at both points while whistling softly.
-Describe the signals.
-Are the two signals in phase?
-Move closer to the microphone or whistle louder.
-Can you see signals on the oscilloscope beginning to get distorted?
-When distortion is visible on the oscilloscope display, what is the quality of sound coming from the receiver?
+A17.
+Locate yourself at one of the assembled printed wiring boards and a partner at the other.
+Have your partner press the momentary switch on his/her transmitter and speak into the microphone.
+Describe below their voice sounds when reproduced by the fiber optic receiver, compared to traveling through air.

-- A13.
-Assuming that this receiver needs 2×10^{-6} watts of light to reproduce the audio signal, the transmitter launches 50×10^{-6} watts of power into the fiber and the fiber has 1 dB of attenuation per meter, determine the maximum length of cable that can be installed between transmitter and receiver and still function properly. - A14.
-With the transmitter and receiver assemblies as far apart as possible, adjust the gain of the receiver to as high as possible without the receiver producing a high-pitched squeal when the transmitter momentary-switch is closed.
-Have somebody touch the transmitter microphone to a mechanical clock while holding down the momentary switch.
-(If you are completing this project by yourself, you may solder a jumper wire across the mometary switch connections.)
+A18.
+Assuming that this receiver needs 2 !
+10-6 watts of light to reproduce the audio signal, the transmitter launches 50 !
+10-6 watts of power into the fiber, and the fiber has 1 dB (20%) of attenuation per meter, determine the maximum length of cable that can be installed between transmitter and receiver and still function properly.

+A19.
+Have your partner hold the microphone located on her/his printed wiring board as close as possible to a mechanical clock while holding down the momentary switch.
+(If you are completing this project by yourself, you may solder a jumper wire across the switch connections.)
 Can you hear the gears inside the clock moving, through the receiver speaker?
-Repeat this experiment with an electric clock. - A15.
-Disconnect the fiber from the transmitter, leaving the fiber connected to the receiver.
+Adjust the volume at your receiver as required.
+Repeat this experiment with an electric clock.
+Described the differences below.

+A20.
+Disconnect the fiber from the transmitter and receiver of one PWB and place it off to one side.
+Leave the fiber connected to the other transmitter and receiver.
 Turn the volume on the receiver switch to maximum.
-Hold the transmitter end of the fiber up to a fluorescent light.
+Hold both ends of the unconnected fiber up to a fluorescent light.
 What do you hear?
 The noise you hear is 120 Hz, twice the frequency of the 110-volt, 60 Hz AC input.
 The fluorescent light is pulsing; it is not actually "on" all the time.
 Repeat this procedure, holding the fiber close to an incandescent light bulb.
 What do you hear now?
-Describe the difference. - A16.
+Describe the difference.
+You may choose to connect an oscilloscope probe to pin 5 of U1 and "electrically view" the light being produced by the fluorescent light

+A21.
 What is the numerical value for the current through the fiber optic LED in terms of millivolts of input voltage to LM386N?
 (Answer is in mA/mV.)
 What is the numerical value of the voltage output to the speaker in terms of milliwatts of optical power on the base of Q1?
-Assume the responsivity of Q1 to be 100 mA/mW.
+Assume the responsivity of Q1 to be 100 mA/mW and the gain of LM386N is 20.